 This may mean that, in the worst case scenario, you still get back your $100.
 However, you should consider the fact that you will have to wait 10 years to get your principal back with the possibility of no profit having been earned on your investment at all.
 This can have a negative impact on the growth of your retirement fund.

-To understand the risks associated with a particular PPN you should at least know and understand the answers to these questions:
+To understand the risks associated with a particular PPN, start by answering these questions:

 The various fees associated with PPNs can make it harder for you to earn a profit on your investment.

 PPN managers decide the amount and kind of fees to charge.
-Types of fees that some PPN managers charge are:
+Some types of fees may include:

 - Selling commissions